erdogant/PhotoSenseAI/docs/source/Examples.rst

-Caltech 101 (very large data set)
+Caltech 101 (very large dataset)
 ###################################

-A large data set is the `Caltech 101 objects data set <https://data.caltech.edu/records/mzrjq-6wc02/files/caltech-101.zip?download=1>`_.
+A large dataset is the `Caltech 101 objects dataset <https://data.caltech.edu/records/mzrjq-6wc02/files/caltech-101.zip?download=1>`_.
-The dataset contains 9.144 real-world images belonging to 101 categories.
+The dataset contains 9,144 real-world images belonging to 101 categories.
 About 40 to 800 images per category.
 The size of each image is roughly 300 x 200 pixels and can be downloaded at the Caltech website.
-When we add the directory of the images to PhotoSense AI, All images in subdirectories will be recursively collected and processed.
+When we add the directory of the images to PhotoSense AI, all images in subdirectories will be recursively collected and processed.

 .. note::